Samuel Adler (composer): Biography

 Adler was born to a Jewish family in Mannheim, Germany, the son of Hugo Chaim Adler, a cantor and composer, and Selma Adler who was an amateur pianist.
-The family fled to the United States in 1939, where Hugo became the cantor of Temple Emanuel in Worcester, Massachusetts.
+At the young age of ten, Samuel was separated from his father while Hugo was imprisoned in the Netherlands following the Kristallnacht pogrom of 1938.
+After Hugo's return to Mannheim, the family was reunited and subsequently fled the Nazi regime in Germany through the Netherlands to the United States in 1939, where Hugo became the cantor of Temple Emanuel in Worcester, Massachusetts.
 Sam soon followed his father into the music profession and began his musical studies on the violin with Albert Levy.
 His formal education in composition was initiated under Herbert Fromm in 1941.
 Subsequently, Adler earned degrees from both Boston University (where he studied musicology with Karl Geiringer) and Harvard University (where he studied with Aaron Copland, Irving Fine, Paul Hindemith, Paul Pisk, Walter Piston, and Randall Thompson and earned an M.A. in 1950).
 He studied conducting with Serge Koussevitzky at the Berkshire Music Center at Tanglewood in 1949.
-Adler has been awarded honorary doctorates from Southern Methodist and Wake Forest Universities, St. Mary's College of Notre Dame and the St. Louis Conservatory of Music.
+Adler has been awarded four honorary doctorates from Southern Methodist and Wake Forest Universities, St. Mary's College of Notre Dame and the St. Louis Conservatory of Music.

 After completing his academic studies in 1950, Adler served as a corporal in the 2d Armored Division.
-During this time he founded the Seventh Army Symphony Orchestra (1952) in Stuttgart, Germany which served to demonstrate the shared cultural heritage of America and Europe in the post World War II era through cultural diplomacy.
+During this time he founded the Seventh Army Symphony Orchestra (1952) in Stuttgart, Germany, which served to demonstrate the shared cultural heritage of America and Europe in the post World War II era through cultural diplomacy.
 For this, he received a special Citation of Excellence from the Army for the orchestra's success between 1952 and 1961.
 Subsequently, he accepted a position as music director at Temple Emanu-El in Dallas, Texas, beginning his tenure there in 1953.
 At the Dallas temple he formed a children's choir and an adult choir.
 From 1954 to 1958 Adler conducted the Dallas Lyric Theater.
 From 1957 to 1966, Adler served as Professor of Composition at the University of North Texas College of Music.
 Between 1966 and 1995, Adler served as Professor of Composition at the University of Rochester's Eastman School of Music.
 In addition, he served as Chairman of the Department of Music at The Eastman School of Music from 1973 to 1994.
 Since 1997, Adler has been a member of the composition faculty at Juilliard and, for the 2009–10 year, was awarded the William Schuman Scholars Chair.